Thursday, July 2, 2020

 • Papal Infallibility Is A False Doctrine Of Because History Has Shown That Popes Can Officially Teach Heresy:

-• Further Objections To The Roman Catholic Dogma Of Papal Infallibility:
+• Further Arguments Against The Dogma Of Papal Infallibility:

 -The Roman Catholic dogma of papal infallibility is a circular appeal.
 In other words, the pope's claim is considered correct because it aligns with the beliefs of those who deem it to be correct.
 If he were to make an error while declaring something infallibly, what would be the method to recognize that mistake?
 This scenario creates a closed loop, which does not allow for external verification or challenge.